qir-alliance/qir-spec/specification/under_development/output_schemas/Labeled_And_Async.md

 void @__quantum__rt__tuple_record_output(i64, i8*)
 ```

 Inserts a marker in the generated output that indicates the start of a tuple and how many tuple elements it has.
-It produces output records of exactly `"OUTPUT\tTUPLE\tn\ttag"` where `n` is the string representation of the integer value, such as `"OUTPUT\tTUPLE\t4\ttag"`.
-The second parameter defines a string label for the result value which is included in the output (`tag`).
+It produces output records of exactly `"OUTPUT\tTUPLE\tn\tlabel"` where `n` is the string representation of the integer value, such as `"OUTPUT\tTUPLE\t4\tlabel"`.
+The second parameter defines a string label for the result value which is included in the output (`label`).

 ### Array Type Records